giantswarm/docs/src/content/platform-overview/security/cluster-security/domain-allowlist/index.md

 - teleport.giantswarm.io
     - domains:
         - `teleport.giantswarm.io`
-    - Used to securely access Kubernetes cluster and SSH into nodes for troublshooting.
+    - Used to securely access Kubernetes cluster and SSH access to nodes.

 ## On-premise installations